matanatkhalil/Voice-Controlled-Todo-App/README.md

 - Vanilla JavaScript (no frameworks)

 ## Features
 - Add tasks by typing and pressing Enter
+- Speak tasks and app adds them to the list
 - Click the green circle to mark tasks as complete
 - Long tasks automatically wrap
 - "Clear Now" button to reset everything